 BJP releases purported sting to claim AAP selling ticket for MCD polls, Kejriwal's party terms it fake

-New Delhi (PTI): The BJP Monday released a sting video shot purportedly by a former Aam Aadmi Party volunteer from north west Delhi's Rohini to allege the AAP sold tickets for MCD polls.
+New Delhi: The BJP Monday released a sting video shot purportedly by a former Aam Aadmi Party volunteer from north west Delhi's Rohini to allege the AAP sold tickets for MCD polls.

 AAP MLA Dilip Pandey rejected the sting video as "fake".